Irene Handl: Life

-From 1907 to 1915, Irene attended the Paddington and Maida Vale High School.
-In the 1920s, Handl travelled several times to New York with her father, with the ship's log listing her on each occasion as having no occupation and residing in the family home.
+From 1907 to 1915, Handl attended the Paddington and Maida Vale High School.
+In the 1920s Handl travelled several times to New York with her father, with the ship's log listing her on each occasion as having no occupation and residing in the family home.

 Handl studied at an acting school run by a sister of Dame Sybil Thorndike, and then made her stage debut in London in February 1937, at the relatively advanced age of 36.
-Among her many later appearances on stage, she played Lady Bracknell in The Importance of Being Earnest in 1975, in a production directed by Jonathan Miller.
+This delay in her pursuance of acting was primarily because she had to take of her father who was sick for many years.

 In 1939, and by now an actress, she was living with her widower father in London.
 She continued to live with her father until his death in 1961.
-It was common at this time for younger daughters not to marry in order to stay with and take care of their widower fathers.
-Her older sister Liane (1898 – 1977) had married Russian electrical engineer and photographer Victor Kraminsky (born Viktor Azar'evich Kraminskii; later known as Victor Kennett; 1894-1980) in 1920 in Marylebone, Middlesex (now London).
-They had at least one child, a son, Charles Kennett.
+He was briefly married to the psychiatrist Ida Hirschmann (later Macalpine) for citizenship purposes.

-She appeared in supporting roles in more than 100 British films, mostly comedy character parts such as slightly eccentric mothers, grannies, landladies and servants.
+Handl appeared in supporting roles in more than 100 British films, mostly comedy character parts such as slightly eccentric mothers, grannies, landladies and servants.
 She was a passionate lover of rock and roll, especially the work of Elvis Presley, and was president of the Lewisham branch of the Elvis Presley fan club.
 She was also a fellow of the Royal Geographical Society, and one of Britain's most avid champions of Chihuahuas, being inseparable from the pair that she owned.
+She also owned a Pomeranian.